 Motherhood as Creative Catalyst

 "I've given myself permission to be more experimental on this album," she told Crack Magazine, and you can hear that permission on every track.
-Recorded live-to-tape at 5dB Studios in London, the album carries a warmth that studio polish would have killed.
+Recorded live-to-tape between London and Los Angeles, the album carries a warmth that studio polish would have killed.
 New motherhood runs through the record's DNA -- not as a theme but as a lens.
 "Here Comes the Sun" captures the isolating shadows that accompany profound change, the midnight loneliness of early parenthood set against slowly building orchestral swells.
 "My World (Beyond)" transforms that isolation into devotion: "My world revolves beyond me, I found the courage to love."

 Her collaboration with Grupo Cosmo in Brazil -- a mini-album improvised in a week with her newborn son in tow -- clearly unlocked something.
 The looseness of that project bleeds into Devotion & the Black Divine, giving it a spontaneity that her more carefully constructed earlier work sometimes lacked.